dreamdata-io/tap-webcrm/README.md

 below is an example of a valid `config.json` for this tap.

+# Note

+As of right now, the tap does not support `--discovery` or the `--catalog` argument.
+This was build in a rush before completely understanding those concepts.
+They are on the roadmap however, but right now, what would normally be achieved through the `--catalog` argument, ie. filtering fields etc. is achieved in the `--config` argument in the `streams` field.
+See the below example of how to exclude fields for instance.

 # config

 the API_TOKEN can be provided as the environment variables `WEBCRM_API_TOKEN` or directly in the configuration as seen below: